About

 Kyoto Research Institute is dedicated to the study of Japan’s rich natural resources and traditional techniques that craft what we call "heritage materials."

-Our mission is to research, educate, and inspire practical application of these materials in everyday living.
+Our mission is to research, educate, and inspire practical utility of these materials in everyday living.

-Our work is not about innovation—it is about rediscovery.
-By looking to local traditions of the past, we arm ourselves with better tools to navigate some of the most pressing issues today, and build a more thoughtful and sustainable collective future.
+Our work is not about innovation.
+But rather about rediscovery, to build a more thoughtful and sustainable collective future.

 Publishing: books and other printed matter to educate and inspire